PowerDeWise Microphone is not working with my MacBook Air, what should I do?

 Please note that some USB Soundcard (not ours) has TRS (Stereo) microphone female end.
 Therefore, when connecting the microphone to the USB Adapter, you have to use the TRRS to TRS (4 to 3 pin) Adapter that came with the microphone package.
 Ensure you hear a click between the microphone and TRRS to TRS Adapter, the “click” signifies proper contact between both devices.
 So, the final connection will be microphone > TRRS to TRS (4 to 3 Pin) Adapter > USB Soundcard > MacBook Air

-Should you have more questions or need further assistance, please do not hesitate to let us know.
+If you have more questions or you need further assistance, please do not hesitate to let us know.